eth-easl/dirigent/artifact_evaluation/README.md

 Time burden: We expect you will need at most a day of active work to run all the experiments.

 Prerequisites:
-- Cloudlab cluster of 20 xl170 machines instantiated using `maestro_sosp24ae` Cloudlab profile (`https://www.cloudlab.us/p/faas-sched/maestro_sosp24ae`).
+- Cloudlab cluster of at least 20 xl170 machines instantiated using `maestro_sosp24ae` Cloudlab profile (`https://www.cloudlab.us/p/faas-sched/maestro_sosp24ae`).
 - Chrome Cloudlab extension - install from https://github.com/eth-easl/cloudlab_extension

 Order of experiments to run experiments: